 - representing a consortium of Asian investors in Seoul-seated ICC arbitration proceedings on a dispute arising out of a sale and purchase agreement involving the financial services sector

 - a major Japanese company in an investigation arising out of corrupt and anti-competitive practices at an overseas subsidiary, including representing the client in discussions with the US DoJ and the SEC in relation to potential FCPA violations

-- a Japanese subsidiary of a major European pharmaceutical company engaged in ICC proceedings concerning the termination of a co-promotion agreement
+- the Japanese subsidiary of a major pharmaceutical company in ICC arbitration proceedings on the termination of a co-promotion agreement

 - a major Japanese trading company in London ad-hoc arbitrations and parallel TOMAC arbitrations in relation to disputes arising out of a series of ship building contracts